 - User context, for example, you can write rules that always deny access to a specific user, or always anonymize a column for a specific user.

 - All the existing rules in published data protection policies in the system at the time of policy enforcement.

 - Information about the asset:

 - A subset of the asset properties, such as classification, owner, and tags.

-- The attribute classifiers that are assigned to describe columns in relational or structured data assets during the profiling process.
-Assets that do not contain structured data or have a format that cannot be profiled are not affected by rules that specify attribute classifiers, such as rules that anonymize data.
+- The data classes that are assigned to describe columns in relational or structured data assets during the profiling process.
+Assets that do not contain structured data or have a format that cannot be profiled are not affected by rules that specify data classes, such as rules that anonymize data.

 - You can create rules using business terms, which you can assign to an asset or to an asset column.

 Access requests for an asset in a catalog with data protection policies enforced are processed as follows:

 - If the user who is trying to access the asset is the owner of the asset (by default, the user who created the asset), then access is always granted.